james2m/canard/README.md

     end

-A user assigned the :admin role will have all of the abilities of the :writer and :reviewer, along with their own abilities without having to have those individual roles assigned to them.
+A user assigned the :admin role will have all of the abilities of the :writer and :reviewer, along with their own abilities, without having to have those individual roles assigned to them.

-Now lets generate some abilities for the manager and admin.
+Now let's generate some abilities for the manager and admin:

     $ rails g canard:ability admin can:manage:[account,statement]
     $ rails g canard:ability manager can:edit:statement

-Gives us two new sets of abilities in the abilities folder.
-Canard will apply these abilities by first loading the ability for the User model and then apply the abilities for each role the current user has.
+This generates two new sets of abilities in the abilities folder.
+Canard will apply these abilities by first loading the ability for the User model and then applying the abilities for each of the current user's roles.

-If there is no user (i.e. logged out) Canard creates a guest and looks for a guest ability to apply so:
+If there is no user (i.e. logged out), Canard creates a guest and looks for a guest ability to apply:

     $ rails g canard:ability guest can:create:user

-Would generate an ability for a not logged in user to signup.
+This would generate a signup ability for a user who was not logged in.

 Obviously the generators are just a starting point and should be used only to get you going.
-I strongly suggest that every new model you create you add to the abilities as the specs are easy to write and CanCan definitions are very clear and simple.
+I strongly suggest that you add each new model to the abilities because the specs are easy to write and CanCan definitions are very clear and simple.

 Scopes
 ======
-The :acts_as_user method with automatically define some named scopes for each role.
-For the example User model above it will define the following scopes;
+The :acts_as_user method will automatically define some named scopes for each role.
+For the User model above it will define the following scopes:

-User.admins::       return all the users with the admin role User.non_admins::   return all the users without the admin role User.managers::     return all the users with the manager role User.non_managers:: return all the users without the manager role
+`User.admins::`       return all the users with the admin role
+`User.non_admins::`   return all the users without the admin role
+`User.managers::`     return all the users with the manager role
+`User.non_managers::` return all the users without the manager role

-In addition to the role specific scopes it also adds some general scopes;
+In addition to the role specific scopes it also adds some general scopes:

-User.with_any_role(roles)::   return all the users with any of the specified roles User.with_all_roles(roles)::  return only the users with all the specified roles
+`User.with_any_role(roles)::`   return all the users with any of the specified roles
+`User.with_all_roles(roles)::`  return only the users with all the specified roles

 Installation
 ============

 Rails 3.x, 4.x & 5.x
 --------------------
-Add the canard gem to your Gemfile.
-In Gemfile:
+Add the canard gem to your Gemfile:

     gem "canard"